-The 3D City Database WFS implements the HTTP POST conformance class only.
-Therefore, all client requests must be encoded in XML and sent to the server using the HTTP method

-POST (using text/xml as content type).
-The HTTP GET method and key-value pair (KVP) encoded WFS requests are not supported.
-The only exception from this rule is the GetCapabilities operation for which the WFS service will also answer a KVP-encoded HTTP GET request.
-Note that the XML content of POST messages sent to the server must be well-formed and valid with respect to the WFS 2.0 XML Schema.
+The 3D City Database WFS implements both the HTTP POST and the HTTP GET conformance class.
+Therefore, a client can choose to send a request either XML-encoded using the HTTP method POST (using text/xml as content type) or KVP-encoded (key-value-pair) using the HTTP method GET.
+Note that the XML content of POST messages sent to the server must be well-formed and valid with respect to the WFS 2.0 XML Schema.9